-SQPs however, may INDEPENDENTLY prescribe and supply some categories of medicines (POM-VPS and NFA-VPS) and this includes a wide range of companion animal ecto- and endoparasiticides, horse wormers and farm animal products ranging from vaccines to anthelmintics and more, depending on the species the SQP is qualified in.
+SQPs however, may INDEPENDENTLY prescribe and supply some categories of medicines (POM-VPS and NFA-VPS) and this includes a wide range of companion animal ecto- and endoparasiticides, horse wormers and farm animal products ranging from vaccines to anthelmintics and more, depending on the species they are qualified in.

 Here are the answers to some of the most commonly asked questions we receive from veterinary nurses:

-Is there a short-cut route for VNs to become SQPs?
+Is there a short-cut route for RVNs to become SQPs?

-The good news for veterinary nurses is that most of Vetpol’s online course content will already be familiar to you – so preparing yourself for the exam will largely be a case of working through the materials and refreshing your knowledge.
-Veterinary nurses will have to familiarise themselves with the Code of Practice for SQPs, learn a bit more about dispensing and thoroughly read Vetpol’s exam guide; as the assessment tests the application of knowledge, practising a mock case study is also recommended.
+The good news for RVNs is that most of Vetpol’s online course content will already be familiar to you – so preparing yourself for the exam will largely be a case of working through the materials and refreshing your knowledge.
+RVNs will have to familiarise themselves with the Code of Practice for SQPs, learn a bit more about dispensing and thoroughly read Vetpol’s exam guide; as the assessment tests the application of knowledge, practising a mock case study is also recommended.

-Vet Nurses studying with Vetpol have spent much less time studying for the exams than non-VNs and to date they have all qualified with flying colours!
+RVNs studying with Vetpol have spent much less time studying for the exams than many others and to date they have all qualified with flying colours!
+Furthermore, exams are taken online and there is no viva!

-As a VN, why should I even bother?
+As a RVN, why should I even bother?

 Why indeed?
-In practices up and down the country, veterinary nurses and others are dispensing medicines under the direction and control of a vet and for many that arrangement is just fine!
+In practices up and down the country, RVNs and others are dispensing medicines under the direction and control of a vet and for many that arrangement is just fine!

 But there are a growing number of practices now investing in SQPs and they are doing so for a variety of reasons:

-- It is a great route for personal development and it is empowering to make your own professional decisions.
+- Becoming a SQP is a great route for personal development as it is empowering to make your own professional decisions.

-- Vets are too busy and VNs are leaving the profession in droves due to general dissatisfaction and lack of recognition.
-Surveys consistently show that Vet nurses want to do more; becoming a SQP is one way of achieving this.
+- Vets are too busy and RVNs are leaving the profession in droves due to general dissatisfaction and lack of recognition.
+Surveys consistently show that RVNs want to do more; becoming a SQP is one way of achieving this.

 - There are practical situations where it is better for SQPs to be in charge of VPS medicine supply.

-- VNs add value to client interactions and they can add even greater value as qualified SQPs.
+- RVNs add value to client interactions and they can add even greater value as qualified SQPs.

-- VNs that are also SQPs are themselves of greater value and more employable.
+- RVNs who are also SQPs are themselves of greater value and more employable.

 The extra CPD required to maintain SQP registration is onerous, isn’t it?

-Furthermore, if there is CPD that adds value to your role as a veterinary nurse but also gives you a more holistic understanding around the issues of the supply of veterinary medicine or of animal welfare generally, then please ask the producer of the CPD to apply for accreditation with Vetpol.
+Furthermore, if there is CPD that adds value to your role as a nurse but also gives you a more holistic understanding around the issues of the supply of veterinary medicine or of animal welfare generally, then please ask the producer of the CPD to apply for accreditation with Vetpol.
 That way, one module of CPD can be used for both your RVN and SQP requirement!
+Or you may simply add it to your CPD record as non-accredited CPD and we will accept that, providing you write a review explaining its value.

 You will find a long list of great sources on our Accredited CPD page and be reassured that adding completed modules to your Vetpol online CPD record is a piece of cake!